 This question will help you learn what the candidate already knows about you, your practice, and your patients.
 It is good to learn how they think they'll fit into your practice before you tell them how you think they would fit.

-What would your co-workers tell me if your worst trait?
+What would your co-workers tell me is your worst trait?

 Hiring someone with the right personality traits that will mesh well with your current team is important.
-And, someone who is self aware enough to know they aren't perfect and has flaws is key to finding someone who will fit in with your team.
+A good candidate will be self-aware enough to know their flaws, but also make strides to correct them.

 In what areas do you want to pursue further training?
 What CE courses have you taken in the last year?